BalaSowntharya8000/Game-Analytics-Unlocking-Tennis-Data-with-SportRadar-API/README.md

 To run the project, open the terminal and use the following command: streamlit run your_dashboard_file.py
- - Replace your_dashboard_file.py with your actual Streamlit file name.

 **Example** - streamlit run tennis_analytics.py

 #### Optional Enhancements (Planned for Future Releases)